cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 The `CliRunner` is needed to invoke the command-line interface from within a test case.
-Since this is likely to be needed by most test cases in this module, let's turn it into a *test fixture*.
+Since this is likely to be needed by most test cases in this module, let's turn it into a [test fixture](https://docs.pytest.org/en/latest/fixture.html).
 Test fixtures are declared as simple functions with the `pytest.fixture` decorator.
 Test cases can use a test fixture by including a function parameter with the same name as the test fixture.

 ```python
 # tests/test_console.py